tosca-wilson/learning-journal/learnings.md

 Continued JS course.
 Time logged =

-Almost entirely revision on bootcamp, but new learnings for me include JS operator precedence.
+Today's section of the course was almost entirely revision from bootcamp material, but I found value in new learnings about JS operator precedence, which I had previously only know about vaguely.